 While EA has a habit of releasing yearly updates to its sports titles, the publisher has also shown a willingness to experiment with new IP.
 EA may not always have had a sure fire hit on its hands, with Mirror’s Edge coming to mind, but that only made unique games such as Dead Space stand out even more.
 By blending cutting edge graphics, memorable weapons and terrifying enemies, Dead Space and its sequel showed that third person shooter can be as intelligent as they are fun to play.

-PC World had the chance to speak with Visceral Games producer, John Calhoun, about the development of Dead Space 3 leading up to the local launch of the game.
+We spoke with Visceral Games producer, John Calhoun, about the development process of Dead Space 3.

 Visceral Games producer, John Calhoun (JC): We’ve definitely pushed it further than anything we’ve built in the past.
 I would never say we pushed it to one hundred per cent, because if the Xbox 360 is still around in three years and we’re making games for it, I think we can still push it further.
 So have we maxed out the consoles?
 Yes.
 Is there still room to go?
 I think so, and I’m really proud with what our engineers have been able to do to really make this game look like it is future generation and not current generation.

 How does the game innovate on a technical level?